Advertisement

 Contraindications

-Nexviazyme is contraindicated in individuals with a history life threatening hypersensitivity to the active substance or to any of the excipients listed in Description (see Precautions and Adverse Reactions).
+Life-threatening hypersensitivity to the active substance or to any of the excipients listed in Description when re-challenge was unsuccessful. (see Precautions and Adverse Reactions).

 Special Precautions